Structure for SCARS Volunteers:

 - Level 1: Support Groups – help support other victims in our education or support groups or forums through encouragement, empathy, and support.
 Help other victims understand how scams work and how to seek recovery by sharing important information from SCARS – post SCARS articles and information links in reply to comments made by other victims.

-- Level 2: Victims’ Support – learn to truly understand how scams work in practice and in the victim so that you can help guide a victim through their recovery as a peer – this allows full access to the SCARS resources and research library and includes potential participation in SCARS & Academic research projects to advance knowledge about cybercriminnology and victimology.
-This provides a pathway to professionalization and certification in crime victims’ assistance.
+- Level 2: Victims’ Support Certified Mentor – learn to truly understand how scams work in practice and in the victim so that you can help guide a victim through their recovery as a peer – this allows full access to the SCARS resources and research library and includes potential participation in SCARS & Academic research projects to advance knowledge about cybercriminnology and victimology.
+This provides a pathway to further professionalization and certifications in crime victims’ assistance.

 - Level 3: Chapter – assume responsibility for a country or region, providing the Victims’ Support functions, plus assisting by sharing news & official SCARS information and knowledge for an audience in that country or region.